OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-wifi-hotspot-scanner.md

 ![oled closeup](./img/mobile-wifi-hotspot-scanner-oled-closeup.jpg)

-The Omega will then save data about all of the discovered networks to a file called `wifiData.csv`.
+The Omega will then save data about all of the discovered networks to a file called `wifiData.csv` in the project directory.
 You can then import this into a spreadsheet or navigation program for mapping later!

 ![wifi scanner outside](./img/mobile-wifi-hotspot-scanner-outside.jpg)